Skip to content

 Solution:

-• Remember symptoms are temporary and not harmful
+• Any symptoms you trigger are temporary and not harmful — they’ll pass within hours

-• You’re in control – you can stop a test anytime
+• You’re in control the entire time.
+You can stop any test the moment you want to

 What Happens After Reintroduction?

-• FODMAPs you tolerate well – eat freely
+• FODMAPs you tolerate well — eat these freely, no restrictions needed

-• FODMAPs you tolerate in small amounts – eat occasionally in limited portions
+• FODMAPs you tolerate in small amounts — enjoy occasionally in limited portions (watch for FODMAP stacking, where combining moderate amounts in a single meal can push you over your threshold)

-• FODMAPs that trigger symptoms – limit to the minimum needed for symptom control
+• FODMAPs that trigger symptoms — avoid or minimize these to keep symptoms under control

 Re-Testing in the Future